quanser/Quanser_Academic_Resources/docs/start_others.md

 Follow these steps to get started with your Aero:

 1. Run through the quick start guide of your Aero 2 to make sure your hardware is functioning as expected.
-These files are located under `2_quick_start_guides\aero2` and are separated by hardware and virtual devices.
+These files are located under `2_quick_start_guides/aero2` and are separated by hardware and virtual devices.

 2. Go through the user manual located under `3_user_manuals/aero2`, for more detailed information on the device.

-3. Teaching content is located under `6_teaching\1_Controls\Aero_2`.
+3. Teaching content is located under `6_teaching/1_Controls/Aero_2`.
 The content for the Aero 2 is shown below.

 4. For more advanced examples as well as Python examples, refer to the product folder under `5_research`.

 <img src="images/aero_teaching.png" width="650">

+For a more detailed description of the provided file directory, go to the [Directory Structure](#directory-structure) section.

 **Note:** If needed, use the [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink), for help getting started with Simulink, or the [QUARC Demos](https://docs.quanser.com/quarc/documentation/quarc_demos.html) for help getting started with Quanser's QUARC.